-The garden is located at the corner of 6th Avenue and 15th Street.
-This patchwork quilt of garden plots is the largest greenspace in the BANG Land Trust, boasting vegetable plots, communal herbs, community composting and a large gathering space surrounded by ornamentals and a towering willow tree.
+This patchwork quilt of garden plots, located at the corner of 6th Avenue and 15th Street, is the largest green space in the BANG Land Trust.
+6/15 Green boasts vegetable plots, communal herbs, community composting, and a large gathering space surrounded by ornamentals and a towering willow tree.

 In 1987, concerned citizens began a cleanup campaign on an abandoned lot that had become a serious health hazard.
 An abandoned trailer on the lot had become a haven for drug use.
 By dragging the trailer into the streets, we gained the attention of the Sanitation Department who eventually removed the source of the drug problem.